arthurborgesdev/relationship-bot/README.md

 ## lean engine composition

-The relationship bot is made of a set o small parts that fulfill (or aim to fulfill) 80% of use cases with 20% of effort (Pareto rule).
+The relationship bot is made of a set of small parts that fulfill (or aim to fulfill) 80% of use cases with 20% of effort (Pareto rule).
 For that, it is assembled a lean engine, which is the heart of the system.
 It is composable of:

 - User Input (User messages sent to the bot)
 - Lean Engine (The system which we are going to develop)
 - Bot Output (Messages sent to the user by the bot)
 - Feedback mechanism of learning (inputs and outputs are fed into the system to be saved in a vector DB, which the bot remembers over time)

 This is the lean engine.
-The smallest set of possible parts.
-The final system can have integration with other systems, posess more complex functionalities but by maintaining a small core, we can achieve a great level of understanding of the problem and componentization.
+The smallest possible set of parts.
+The final system can have integration with other systems and posess more complex functionalities, but by maintaining a small core, we can achieve a great level of understanding of the problem and componentization.

 ### parts